Neural Collapse Dynamics: Depth, Activation, Regularisation, and Feature Norm Threshold: Introduction

 \section{Introduction}

-Neural collapse (NC), first documented by Papyan et~al.~\cite{papyan2020prevalence}, is a striking geometric regularity that emerges at the end of deep network training: penultimate-layer features converge to a simplex equiangular tight frame~(ETF), within-class variability vanishes~(NC1), and classifier weights align with class means~(NC3).
-The endpoint of NC is now well characterised theoretically \cite{zhu2021geometric,han2021neural,zhou2022optimization,jacot2025wide}, yet a fundamental question has received almost no systematic attention: \emph{what controls when and how fast NC emerges} as a function of architecture and training hyperparameters?
+Neural collapse (NC), first documented by \citet{papyan2020prevalence}, is a striking geometric regularity that emerges at the end of deep network training: penultimate-layer features converge to a simplex equiangular tight frame~(ETF), within-class variability vanishes~(NC1), and classifier weights align with class means~(NC3).
+The endpoint of NC is now well characterised theoretically \citep{zhu2021geometric,han2021neural,zhou2022optimization,jacot2025wide}, yet a fundamental question has received almost no systematic attention: \emph{what controls when and how fast NC emerges} as a function of architecture and training hyperparameters?
+We answer this empirically: across architectures, datasets, and hyperparameters, NC onset is consistently marked by the mean feature norm reaching a model-dataset-specific threshold \fnthresh\ that is largely invariant to training dynamics, is reached just before collapse, and behaves as an attractor of the gradient flow, reducing a qualitative dynamics question to a single trackable quantity.

-This question has direct practical consequences.
-If NC timing is unpredictable, practitioners cannot anticipate how changes to depth, width, activation, or regularisation will affect the representational reorganisation their networks undergo.
-If, conversely, NC timing is governed by a simple, measurable quantity, that quantity could serve as an actionable diagnostic.
+Understanding collapse timing matters scientifically, by clarifying how representations reorganise during training, and practically: if the collapsed state is summarised by a simple, measurable quantity, that quantity could serve as a compact, inexpensive proxy for collapse geometry across architectures and optimisation settings.

-Our approach is motivated by an analogy with grokking \cite{power2022grokking,manir2026grokking}, a superficially different delayed-generalisation phenomenon in which networks first memorise then abruptly generalise.
-Manir and Rupa~\cite{manir2026grokking} showed that grokking timing is predicted by the RMS weight norm crossing a model-specific threshold, with weight decay controlling the approach rate but not the threshold value.
-We test the direct analogue for NC: does a feature norm threshold play the same predictive role for collapse onset?
+Our approach is motivated by an analogy with grokking \citep{power2022grokking,manir2026systematic}, a delayed-generalisation phenomenon in which \citet{manir2026systematic} showed that timing is governed by the root-mean-square (RMS) weight norm crossing a model-specific threshold, with weight decay controlling the approach rate but not the threshold.
+This motivates an analogous hypothesis: does a feature-norm threshold play a similar role for collapse onset?

-We investigate through five controlled experiments: \begin{enumerate}[leftmargin=*,noitemsep] \item Does depth affect NC speed monotonically? \item Does activation function shape the collapsed geometry, not just the speed? \item Is there a Goldilocks weight decay zone for NC? \item Is NC timing predicted by a feature norm threshold, as in grokking? \item What primarily determines \fnthresh---width, architecture family, or dataset? \end{enumerate}
+We investigate through five controlled experiments: \begin{enumerate}[leftmargin=*,noitemsep] \item Does depth affect NC speed monotonically? \item Does activation function shape the collapsed geometry, not just the speed? \item Is there a Goldilocks weight decay zone for NC? \item Is NC timing predicted by a feature norm threshold, as in grokking? \item Is the feature-norm threshold \fnthresh\ set by width, architecture, or dataset alone, or by an architecture-dataset interaction? \end{enumerate}